| |

 good food and food posing as good food, or they're just enamored of

+what's trendy and popular.
+Either way it sucks.
 And if you think I'm a snob for taking

 this position, I really don't care.
 I'm way beyond caring what other